Do you own an online business?

 1. Overlooking Human Risks to Security

 Businesses of all sizes (from startups to large enterprises) need to be aware of the potential risks of overlooking human security threats.
-From employees using easily guessed passwords to their company email to falling prey to an email phishing attack, startup cybersecurity negligence can lead to serious security breaches.
+From employees using easily guessed passwords to their company email, to not having appropriate measures in place when it comes to things like Securing mobile BYOD, to falling prey to an email phishing attack, startup cybersecurity negligence can lead to serious security breaches.

 Even the most secure networks can be compromised through access gained by employees or business partners who have access to the organization’s data.
 While it’s important to keep systems updated with the latest security technologies, it’s also essential to emphasize the importance of cybersecurity staff training and appropriate security protocols to every single employee.

 2. Skipping Regular Software Updates

 With the advent of technology, startups are incrementally becoming more vulnerable to cyberattacks.
 One of the common cybersecurity errors that startups often make is skipping regular software updates.
 Not keeping their software up-to-date leaves them open to potential attackers who can exploit the vulnerabilities that arise from such negligence.